Supported by

 What makes a strong technical paper?

-2. Originality and innovation
+2. Demonstrate Originality and Innovation

-3. Technical rigor
+3. Exhibit Technical Rigor

-4. Practical applications
+4. Highlight Practical Applications

 What happens after submission?